12 min read

 Her first husband, the man who gave me my DNA and my nightmares.

-And then one day, I told it anyway.
+But then one day, I told someone.

 I’ve always needed a story to keep me going.

-When I wasn’t nailing dance class routines in our grimy garage under an imaginary spotlight, I was memorizing movies line for line.
+When I wasn’t nailing dance routines in our grimy garage under an imaginary spotlight, I was memorizing movies line for line.

+They were predictable and safe.
 Nothing bad ever happened in those worlds unless the script said so.

-But eventually, that lifeline of mine became a strategy.
+But eventually, that also became a strategy.

 When I was fourteen, I earned a spot in our state's top performing arts school.
 It was competitive, intense, and full of talent and drama.